Family Reunion Visa for Germany

 The right to join relatives in Germany primarily applies to spouses, registered partners, minor children, and parents of minor children.

-Other family members can only receive this visa under hardship provisions.
+Other family members can only receive this visa under hardship provisions, unless a special rule applies.

 Requirements for a family reunion visa